m0n73/vex/README.md

 # vex
-`vex` is a reverse connection helper for SOCKS4/5.
+`vex` is an asynchronous reverse connection helper for SOCKS4/5.
 `vex` will connect to a remote SOCKS proxy and request it to `BIND`.
 The other end of the connection will either be `vex` binding to a port on the local machine or it connecting to another listener.

+This code is not meant to encourage you to do someting stupid, please use `vex` for educational purposes or with the express permission of the target system's owner.

 ## Building vex
 ```bash